-You might be tempted to grab your towel and head for Ribeira das Naus in Lisbon to relax or dip your toes in the Tagus River – but it’s not officially considered a beach.
-Fortunately, the Portuguese capital is just a short trip away from stretches of sand along river and ocean where you can soak up the sun, go for a swim, breathe fresh air and learn how to surf.
+While Lisbon isn't technically a beach town (you can, though, head to Ribeira das Naus to dip your toes in the Tagus River), the city is just a short trip from stretches of sand where you can soak up the sun, go for a swim, breathe fresh air and learn how to surf.

 Beach season officially runs from June to September, but great weather can start as early as May and stretch to mid-October.
 Most facilities are closed during the off-season and lifeguards are off-duty.